There are plenty of amazing guitar pedals on the market today, thanks, in part, to the rise of boutique guitar manufacturers.

-JHS boasts a fairly large catalog of pedals.
-Though their designs are relatively simply (compared to many other boutique manufacturers), the quality of the pedals is top-of-the-line.
+JHS boasts a fairly large catalogue of pedals.
+Though their designs are relatively simple (compared to many other boutique manufacturers), the quality of the pedals is top-of-the-line.

 If you’re looking for a simple, down-to-earth pedal at a reasonable price, look out for JHS Pedals.
 They’ll have what you’re looking for.

 Here are several JHS Pedals to check out:

 JHS Pedals was founded in 2007 by Joshua Heath Scott and is headquartered in Kansas City, Missouri, USA.

 Jam Pedals is perhaps a bit unknown in the grand scheme of pedals.
 This Greek “boutique” manufacturer has been around for some time now and has produced some superb effects pedals.

 Each Jam Pedal is built by hand with point-to-point wiring.
 The pedals are all hand-painted and meticulously tested in Athens before ever hitting the market.